eoinkelly/notes/oauth/oauth.md

 * ++ does not require clients to have cryptography
 * ++ 2.0 signatures are much less complicated
 * 2.0 access tokens are "short lived"
     * server can issue short lived "access token" and a long-lived "refresh token"
-    * the client can use the "refresh token" to obtain a new access token without involving the user again but still keep the tokens limited
+    * the client can use the "refresh token" to obtain a new access token without involving the user again
 * has better support for non browser based applications
-    * 1.0 required apps to open a browser to complete auth
+    * 1.0 **required** apps to open a browser to complete auth
 * the "authorization server" (thing that issues tokens) and the resource server handling API calls are two distinct roles
     * in many cases both roles are on the same machine but they don't have to be (allows scaling)

 Problems that OAuth 2 solves:

+1. Delegated access
-* I want to provide access to some restricted resource that I own to 1 or more third-parties without giving them my credentials for that resource.
+    * I want to provide access to some restricted resource that I own to one or more third-parties without giving them my credentials for that resource.
     * examples:
         * I own a git repo on github.com and I want to give apps (e.g. CI, Slack, Gitter etc.) access to it.
-* In the simple situation where I give third parties my username and password I am functioning as two roles:
-    1. authorization granter
+1. Federated identity

-    2. the application (third party) that wants access to the resource
+### Four Roles

-It defines 4 roles
+The spec defines 4 roles

 1. Resource owner (User)
-    * A _user_ who grants access to an _application_ to access their account
+    * A _user_ who grants access to a _client application_ to access their account
     * Each "access grant" has a limited scope
         * scope examples: read only, read/write
 1. Resource server
     * hosts the protected resources e.g. photos, git repo
 1. Authorization server
     * verifies the idenity of the _user_ and issues access tokens to the _client_
     * In many/most cases a single server will play both the authorization server role and the resource server role.
         * In this case this combined role is called the "Service role" or "API role"
 1. Client (Application)
     * The _application_ that wants to access the user's account

-There are roughly three "phases" (my term) in OAuth 2

-1. Get an "authorization grant"
-2. Use the "authorization grant" to get an "access token" (sometimes this is rolled into phase 1)
-3. Use the "access token" to get the protected resource.

-### Authorization grant
+### An Authorization grant

-* is a credential
-* is also kind of a code flow
+* is a workflow **and** a kind of credential
-    - ??? not sure how these 4 auth grant types intersect with the 7 flows ???
 * represents the resource owner's authorization to the client application to access the protected resource
 * is an abstraction over the idea of granting authorization